kudosscience/kudosscience/README.md

-## Software Developer at Tonbridge & Malling Borough Council
+## Software Engineer at Tonbridge & Malling Borough Council
 ### Experienced in Java, JavaScript and specialising in Python

 - 👯 I’m looking to collaborate on C# hackathons